otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/11-react-2/11-react-2.md

 export default App;
 ```

+What is `onSubmit`?
+This is an event handler that is called when the form is submitted.

 What is the purpose of `e.preventDefault()`?
 This prevents the default behavior of the form, which is to refresh the page.